 Laura ZuckerSenior Associate, Los Angeles

-Laura Zucker is a nationally recognized arts leader whose expertise spans cultural policy, capital project master planning, arts education, cultural tourism, and funding strategies.
-She recently stepped down after serving for more than two decades as executive director of the Los Angeles County Arts Commission.
+Laura Zucker is a nationally recognized arts leader whose expertise spans cultural policy, capital project master planning, arts education, public art, cultural tourism, and funding strategies.
+She served more than two decades as executive director of the Los Angeles County Arts Commission.
 In that capacity, Laura managed the civic art policy for the largest county in the United States and directed the funding for more than 400 arts organizations.
-Major accomplishments during her tenure include: implementing the regional initiative to restore arts education to 81 public school districts; completing a strategic plan for Cultural Equity and Inclusion that resulted in actionable recommendations (https://www.lacountyarts.org/ceii-report); heading the California Cultural Tourism Initiative; shaping the regional cultural calendar on ExperienceLA.com; and completing the $70 million revitalization of the Ford Amphitheatre.
-Laura also authored a regional study of individual artists as part of the California Arts Council’s economic impact study on the arts.
+Major accomplishments during her tenure include: implementing the regional initiative to restore arts education to 81 public school districts; completing a strategic plan for Cultural Equity and Inclusion that resulted in actionable recommendations; heading the California Cultural Tourism Initiative and shaping the regional cultural calendar on DiscoverLA.com; and completing the $70 million revitalization of the Ford Amphitheatre.
+Ms. Zucker also authored a regional study of individual artists as part of the California Arts Council’s economic impact study on the arts.
+She created the largest paid arts internship program for undergraduates in the country in conjunction with the Getty Trust, and was executive producer of the Emmy® Award winning Holiday Celebration.

 Prior to the Arts Commission, Laura was executive director of the Ventura Arts Council and producing director of the Back Alley Theatre.
 During that time, she served as Chair of the Associated Theatres of Los Angeles.
-She consulted with the National Endowment for the Arts and many regional theatres, developing operational plans for many theatres, including the Lobero Theatre in Santa Barbara and Keck Theatre at Occidental College.
+She consulted with the National Endowment for the Arts and developed operational plans for many theatres, including the Lobero Theatre in Santa Barbara and the Keck Theatre at Occidental College.